itsbhanusharma/orng.github.io/contact.md

 # Contact

-We’d be happy to discuss how we can work together.
-Reach us directly using the details below.
+Reach out to discuss priorities, timelines, and the right next steps.

 </div>

----

 ## Email